-Volume1 / Issue1, April, 2020

-DOI: 10.21608/ihites.2020.28705.1004

-self-confidence, his / her ability to create in addition to motivating him / her to achieve progress and increasing their awareness of affective and cognitive problems during learning process.
+Volume1 / Issue4, December, 2020 DOI: 10.21608/ihites.2020.28705.1004 that self-learner programs increases learner's self-confidence, his / her ability to create in addition to motivating him / her to achieve progress and increasing their awareness of affective and cognitive problems during learning process.
 Roles of school and society should be supplementary to lead to better results.
 Society itself needs that type of learning which empowers students' role and provides them with motivation to work and learn together.
 Autodidactic is based on psychological bases which are related to psychology and educational ones which are related to education science.
-These bases can be summarized in some terms such as motivating and tempting maturity, reinforcement, individual differences, interacted responses and being clever in learning.
+These bases can be summarized in some terms such as motivating tempting reinforcement, individual differences, interacted responses and being clever in learning.
 Studies of (Hussamou&Al-Abdullah ,2011) confirmed the effect of auto-didactic on functioning skills of synchronal and non-synchronal electronic dialogue for students in Teshreen University.
 The results referred to existence of significant differences related to the non-synchronal vocal electronic dialogue which is between the arithmetic means for students before and after application of the accumulative concerning the cognitive side.
 These differences were also clear in the practical side card for skills of synchronal and non-synchronal vocal electronic dialogue.